-A guide to strategy: how to organize a company help desk, from the search for specific tools to the operator/customer relationship
+A guide to strategy: how to organize a company help desk, from the search for specific tools to the building of a solid customer relationship.

 Help desk what it does